MinhajulBariPrince/mb-Prince.github.io/_portfolio/portfolio-2.md

 ---
-title: "Predicting Bond Stress Parameters in Reinforced Concrete using Long Short-Term Memory Neural Networks: A Data-Driven Approach"
+title: "Predicting Bond Stress-Slip Parameters in Reinforced Concrete using Long Short-Term Memory Neural Networks: A Data-Driven Approach"

-excerpt: "This ongoing study investigates the use of neural networks to predict post-peak bond-slip relationships in reinforced concrete.
-Motivated by anomalies in Finite Element Analysis (FEA) during pullout tests, particularly in predicting maximum bond stress and capturing non-linearity, this research aims to improve accuracy.
-Leveraging Long Short-Term Memory (LSTM) networks, preliminary findings and challenges are discussed, with comparisons to FEA results to validate neural network efficacy."
+excerpt: "This ongoing study is prompted by anomalies observed in Finite Element Analysis (FEA) results during pullout tests of reinforced concrete, particularly in predicting maximum bond stress and capturing the non-linear post-peak behavior of the bond stress-slip relationship.
+Furthermore, FEA struggles to accurately predict parameters of the post-peak bond stress-slip relationship.
+Hence, this research aims to explore the potential of neural networks in predicting bond stress-slip relationships in reinforced concrete specimens.
+Specifically, Long Short-Term Memory (LSTM) neural networks are employed to improve the accuracy of bond stress parameter predictions."
 collection: portfolio
 ---